bunkbed-tech/squadmaker/README.md

 # Squadmaker
-A sports-themed app that help team captains build and organize their squad roster on a mobile device for common intramural sports.
+A sports-themed app that helps team captains build and organize their squad roster on a mobile device for common intramural sports.